 Perfect for those staying at the Ungasan Clifftop Resort, as this chilled out beach club can only be reached by taking a quick trip on a funicular railway which departs from inside the resort.
 Once you get to the bottom of the cliff, you will find yourself on a pristine stretch of private beach.
 The club serves a wide range of foods and cocktails (my pick would be the Tangerine and Passion Mojito) as well as a range of complimentary watersports.
 Basically, this is the perfect place to hang out on a relaxed beach day.
 When night comes around, kick back on a bean bag and enjoy a campfire under the stars.

 Location: Jalan Pantai Selatan Gau Banjar Wijaya Kusuma Ungasan, Pecatu, Kuta Sel., Kabupaten Badung, Bali 80362, Indonesia

 NOTE: This article was contributed by Bali Villas.
 With extensive experience in servicing Australian clients, Bali Villas know exactly what families are looking for in terms of location, style, and pricing.
-Each of their family-friendly villas situated on the beautiful island of Bali have been hand-picked by their ‘family expert’ – someone with children who knows exactly what families are looking for.
+Each of their family-friendly villas situated on the beautiful island of Bali has been hand-picked by their ‘family expert’ – someone with children who knows exactly what families are looking for.
 Contact Bali Villas for a short consultation, and they will be able to find you the perfect villa.
 Bali Villas aims to take the stress out of planning your holiday, so you can concentrate on creating lasting memories with your family.’